The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 Load up on these local peaches for some ah-may-zing peach cobbler, peach chutney on pork chops, or just eat them fresh.

 Our favorite flavor of fall is sage, which gives an earthy, homey flavor to those warm and filling dishes we all love this time of year.

 Fun fact: There are lots of kinds of sage that grow natively in Colorado and can be eaten straight off the bush.

-15. Happy Apple Farm
+12. Happy Apple Farm in Penrose

 Growing up, a childhood favorite of mine was an annual visit to Happy Apple Farm in Penrose, Colorado (near Pueblo).